VarunHari12/PACS-Hackathon/README.md

 ## 🏫 Overview

-Boxly is a productivity and organization web extension that allows users to track their tasks and stay focused using active blocking.
+Boxly is a productivity and organization web extension that allows users to track their tasks and stay focused using active AI blocking.
 With its wide array of features, users can organize and document tasks in a calendar or bulletin board format.
-With Boxly, we hope to have a measurable impact on productivity and foster a new working routine for our users.
+With Boxly, we hope to utilize AI to have a measurable impact on productivity and foster a new working routine for our users.

 ## 💻 Technical stack

 **Languages used**
    - Python: backend
-   - Javascript: frontend
-   - HTML: frontend
-   - CSS: frontend
+   - HTML/JS/CSS: Frontend

 **Other**